DSDmark/SimpleWeb/README.md

 #### Frist, here is by using **Nodejs**.

-1. Click on green **Clone or download** button and choose Download ZIP.
+1. Click on the green **Clone or download** button and choose Download ZIP.
 2. Find the downloaded zipped file on your pc and **extract it**.
-3. Then install `nodejs` and `NPM` in your local system.
+3. Install `nodejs` and `NPM` in your local system.
-4. Open the Root Directory, navigate to SimpleCURD using the command `cd SimpleCURD` and use either `npm install` or `pnpm install` to install all dependencies in the frontend and backend directories.
+4. Open the Root Directory, navigate to SimpleWeb using the command `cd SimpleWeb` and use either `npm install` or `pnpm install` to install all dependencies.
-It used `concurrently:7.6.0` in this project.
-So, you may use the `npm start` command in root folder, once you have finished installing all dependencies in each folder that contains a `package.json` file.
+5. Run `pnpm dev` or `npm start`.

 #### Second, here is by using **Docker**.

-1. Click on green **Clone or download** button and choose Download ZIP.
+1. Click on the green **Clone or download** button and choose Download ZIP.
 2. Find the downloaded zipped file on your pc and **extract it**.
 3. Then install `Docker` in your local system.
-4. Run that command simply.
+4. Run that command.
 `docker-compose up -d`.
-5. You can now open the **frontend** at `localhost:3000` and the **backend** at `localhost:4000` in your browser.
+5. You can now open the **frontend** at `localhost:3000`.

 Once you are done you can close 🔒 the application in your terminal to quit the application.